pymaitre/resmip/README.md

 ## Usage

-`srmip` can read and write 3D images such as CTs, MRIs, PETs in various formats, including DICOM and ITK formats (such as NIFTI).
+`resmip` can read and write 3D images such as CTs, MRIs, PETs in various formats, including DICOM and ITK formats (such as NIFTI).
 It also fully supports DICOM RT Structure Sets and ITK-compatible (e.g.: NIFTI) structures.
-`srmip` can also read DICOM RT Dose files and save them to ITK formats.
+`resmip` can also read DICOM RT Dose files and save them to ITK formats.

 For more information refer to the documentation.